Breastfeeding during a painful procedure such as a heel-stick for newborn screening provides analgesia to infants.

 References (most recent listed first)

-Breastfeeding as pain relief
+Breastfeeding and breastmilk as pain relief

 Section on Breastfeeding.
 Breastfeeding and the Use of Human Milk.
 Pediatrics 2005 (Feb 1);115(2):496-506.
 “Breastfeeding during a painful procedure such as a heel-stick for newborn screening provides analgesia to infants.”